i-krishna/Business-Analytics/Decision-Making/Readme.md

 Halton, C. (2024).
 Predictive analytics: Definition, model types, and uses.
 Investopedia. https://www.investopedia.com/terms/p/predictive-analytics.asp

+International Institute of Business Analysis.
+(2015).
+A guide to the business analysis body of knowledge (BABOK guide) (Version 3.0).
+Toronto, ON: International Institute of Business Analysis.

 Ponnambalam, K. (2024).
 Business analytics: Descriptive, exploratory, and explanatory techniques.
 LinkedIn Learning. https://www.linkedin.com/learning/business-analytics-foundations-descriptive-exploratory-and-explanatory-analytics

 Sato, M. (2024).
 CrowdStrike and Microsoft: All the latest news on the global IT outage.
 The Verge. https://www.theverge.com/24201803/crowdstrike-microsoft-it-global-outage-airlines-banking